Technolords/microservice-mock/doc/logging.md

         </Loggers>
     </Configuration>

-Note that the default configuration will log from the filter only on error level.
+Note that the default configuration will only log from the filter on error level.

-It is possible to have your own log configuration, where you dictate fully the format and levels.
+It is possible to have your own log configuration, where you have full control over the format and levels.
 See also: https://logging.apache.org/log4j/2.x/manual/layouts.html
-In order to achieve this a system property needs to be specific on the command like:
+In order to achieve this a system property must be specified on the command like:

     -Dlog4j.configurationFile=log4j2.xml